 These Cider Glazed Apple Dumplings are a super versatile option that can be served as a breakfast or brunch treat but, they're equally delicious served for dessert with a scoop of vanilla ice cream.
 Made with easy to find ingredients they're smothered in an apple cider sauce, that makes them simply irresistible any time of day.

 As a family, one of our favorite places to visit is an apple orchard and farm that we love in Tennessee.
 In their cider bar, they have the most fantastic selection and array of apple, everything.
 One of their signature dessert items is an apple dumpling, made with one whole apple picked fresh from the orchard, then wrapped in pie pastry and baked until golden.
 Regardless if you enjoy them with, or without, a scoop of ice cream, they're a meal in themselves.

-We, as adults, love those huge orchard dumplings but, they can be a little cumbersome for little ones.
+Adults love those huge orchard dumplings, but they can be a little cumbersome for little ones.
 For a taste of those same flavors at home, I make these cider glazed apple dumplings.
 The chopped apple filling is reminiscent of apple pie.
 Simple to make, these dumplings can be enjoyed when we're in the mood for a little taste of apple orchard delicacies in our own home.

 - Should you need to, apple juice can be used in place of cider.